Atlas-OS/docs/docs/getting-started/installation.md

 After you've finished with your drivers, you can optionally [configure your Atlas installation](post-installation/atlas-folder/configuration.md).

-If you encounter any issues after installation, feel free to seek help on our [Forums](https://forum.atlasos.net) or [Discord server](https://discord.atlasos.net).
+If you encounter any issues after installation, view our [**FAQ & Troubleshooting**](../faq-and-troubleshooting/removed-features.md) section.
+If you're still having issues, feel free to seek help on our [Forums](https://forum.atlasos.net) or [Discord server](https://discord.atlasos.net).
 We have a large community of people who care and dedicate their spare time to helping others.

-We recommend viewing our [FAQ](../faq-and-troubleshooting/removed-features.md) before posting in our Discord server or Forum to reduce wait time for possible common, answered questions.

-With all that out of the way, we hope you enjoy using AtlasOS! :material-emoticon-happy:
+With all that out of the way, we hope you enjoy using AtlasOS! :smile: